msc365/az-devops-governance/README.md

 <!-- omit from toc -->
 # az-devops-governance

-In addition to the [Azure.DevOps.PSModule](https://github.com/msc365/az-devops-psmodule) module, this repository includes sample scripts that demonstrate a complete Azure governance model.
-These examples showcase how to implement end-to-end governance from CI/CD pipelines to Azure Resource Manager deployments, aligning with best practices for enterprise-grade cloud architecture.
+This repository includes template scripts that demonstrate a complete Azure governance model.
+The template examples showcase how to implement end-to-end governance from Azure DevOps and CI/CD pipelines to Azure Resource Manager deployments, aligning with best practices for enterprise-grade cloud architecture.

 > [!NOTE]
-> This project is built upon the foundational concepts derived from [DevOps Governance](https://github.com/Azure/devops-governance) by [Julie Ng](https://github.com/julie-ng) using Terraform.
-I have enhanced it by incorporating the latest best practices.
-Specifically, I utilized **Bicep** as Infrastructure as Code (IaC) where possible and used this custom **PowerShell** module and sample scripts to bootstrap Azure DevOps projects, Azure resources and Entra identities.
-Additionally, I implemented [workload identity federation](https://devblogs.microsoft.com/devops/workload-identity-federation-for-azure-deployments-is-now-generally-available/) for Azure Pipelines, moving away from traditional _service principals_ to improve security and manageability.
+> This project is based on the concepts described in [End-to-end governance in Azure when using CI/CD](https://learn.microsoft.com/en-us/devops/operate/governance-cicd) (Julie Ng, Microsoft), which illustrates the approach using Terraform as the infrastructure-as-code (IaC) tool.
+As an alternative, this repository uses Bicep for IaC where applicable and provides template scripts built on the [Azure.DevOps.PSModule](https://github.com/msc365/az-devops-psmodule).
+The repository also adopts modern best practices by using [workload identity federation](https://devblogs.microsoft.com/devops/workload-identity-federation-for-azure-deployments-is-now-generally-available/) for Azure Pipelines instead of traditional service principals, improving both security and manageability.

 <!-- omit from toc -->
-## Features
+## Key features

-- Secure authentication with Workload Identity Federation
-- Sample scripts for CI/CD, resource provisioning, and policy enforcement
 - Practical guidance for implementing end-to-end governance at scale
+- Template scripts and CI/CD pipelines for resource provisioning, and policy enforcement
+- Secure authentication with workload identity federation

 <!-- omit from toc -->
 <!-- ## Use Cases